sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - product (index 52): A basic name for the software component that can be common across multiple tagged software components (e.g., Apache HTTPD).

-- product-family (index 53): A textual value indicating the software components overall product family.
+- product-family (index 53): A textual value indicating the software component's overall product family.
 This should be used when multiple related software components form a larger capability that is installed on multiple different endpoints.
 For example, some software families may consist of server, client, and shared service components that are part of a larger capability.
 Email systems, enterprise applications, backup services, web conferencing, and similar capabilities are examples of families.
 Use of this item is not intended to represent groups of software that are bundled or installed together.
 The persistent-id or link items SHOULD be used to relate bundled software components.

 - revision (index 54): A string value indicating an informal or colloquial release version of the software.
 This value can provide a different version value as compared to the software-version specified in the concise-swid-tag group.
 This is useful when one or more releases need to have an informal version label that differs from the specific exact version value specified by software-version.
 Examples can include SP1, RC1, Beta, etc.